Author |

 So, Im pretty much lost.
 We've managed to narrow the problem down to something between the fuel pump and actual delivery of the fuel through the injectors.
 Anyone have any ideas?
 And on a side note...anyone know where the fuel return line is?
 Id like to pull it, see if there isnt a clog or something.

-__________________ 2004 Frontier XE King Cab
+2004 Frontier XE King Cab

 V6 3.3L (VG33E) - 5 Speed